-New (College of Arts & Sciences October 4, 2007 white sheets) GEOG 622 Geography of South America GERM 515 Topics in German Cultural Studies
+New: (College of Arts & Sciences October 4, 2007 white sheets) GEOG 622 Geography of South America GERM 515 Topics in German Cultural Studies

-5. Graduation additions - Approve the following addition to the August 2007 graduation list:

-Jessel Reuen Coomansingh, B.S. in Human Nutrition, College of Human Ecology
+D. Graduation additions - Senator Carroll moved for approval to place the following addition to the August 2007 graduation list on the Faculty Senate agenda for approval: Jessel Reuen Coomansingh, B.S. in Human Nutrition, College of Human Ecology